esmini/esmini/README.md

 The easiest way of integrating esmini in your custom application is to link the all inclusive shared library ScenarioEngineDLL.
 In spite of the name it's available also on Linux and Mac.
 See [this "Hello World" tutorial](https://github.com/esmini/esmini/blob/master/Hello-World_coding-example/README.md) on how to create a minimalistic application based on it.

+## esmini controllers

+esmini comes with a few controllers (ways of controlling individual entities in the scenario):

+- DefaultController.
+Performs actions exactly as specified in the OpenSCENARIO file.
+Assigned to entities by default.
+- InteractiveController.
+Hand over control to the user via keyboard arrow keys.
+- FollowGhost.
+A ghost-twin is performing the events a few seconds ahead.
+The entity will then follow its trajectory.
+- ExternalController.
+State (position, rotation ...) expected to be reported from external simulator via API.
+Ghost trajectory can be created for an external driver model as reference.
+- SumoController.
+A way of integrating SUMO controlled vehicles in a scenario.

 ## Related work
 ### pyoscx
 [pyoscx](https://github.com/pyoscx/pyoscx) is a Python based scenario creation framework.
 The idea is to write scenarios in a high-level script format and automatically generate the OpenSCENARIO 1.0 XML counterpart.